Space: 1999: Making of Series 1

 Group Three's commitment to its financial partner, RAI, to include Italian actors in the cast also had to be addressed.
 Originally, two supporting roles were intended for Italian actors; with the casting of Nick Tate and Zienia Merton in those roles, a solution had to be worked out.
 Four of the later episodes produced ("The Troubled Spirit", "Space Brain", "Dragon's Domain" and "The Testament of Arkadia") featured Italian guest artists.

 The necessity to telex story outlines and scripts to New York for approval caused further production delays.
-The incessant re-writing this brought about eventually caused Christopher Penfold to resign during the shooting of "Space Brain", after completing his writing commitment with the script "Dragon's Domain".
+The incessant re-writing this brought about eventually caused Penfold to resign during the shooting of "Space Brain", after completing his writing commitment with the script "Dragon's Domain".
 In a later interview, Johnny Byrne stated that "one episode they (New York) would ask us to speed things up, forcing us to cut out character development; then the next episode, they asked for more character moments, which would slow down the action; then they would complain there weren't enough pretty girls in another."
 Years later, Byrne and Penfold would agree that the process they worked under made "good scripts less than they had been" and forced them to waste time re-writing "bad scripts to make them acceptable".
 Byrne remained until the end of production; his last tasks were writing filler scenes for the desperately short "The Last Enemy" and a re-shoot for the troublesome "Space Brain".
 The scenes re-mounted for "The Last Enemy" concluded principal photography on 28 February 1975.

 Due to the production delays, CBS cancelled its order for Space: 1999 and ordered Planet of the Apes for the 1974–1975 season instead, and neither of the other two US television networks were interested in purchasing a show that they had had no input into.
 Countries where the show was sold include France, Italy, Yugoslavia, Poland, Hungary, Ethiopia, Nigeria, South Africa, Turkey, Iran, Greece, the Netherlands, Belgium, Portugal, Peru, Japan, Malaysia, Canada, Mexico, Philippines, Singapore, South Korea and Taiwan.
 The world premiere of the series took place in Australia on the Seven Network in July 1975, with the network showing episodes into January 1976 before then putting it on hiatus for a year.

 Despite the success with selling the show on an international basis, Grade and Mandell considered the US market important and started a drive to sell Space: 1999 to local stations for the 1975–1976 season, ultimately enticing over 150 US stations to run the programme.